White House pushes narrow virus aid; Pelosi blasts GOP delay

 The California Democrat panned the Trump administration's desire to trim an expiring temporary federal unemployment benefit from $600 weekly to about 70% of pre-pandemic wages.
 “The reason we had $600 was its simplicity,” she said from the Capitol.

-The administration's chief negotiators — White House chief of staff Mark Meadows and Treasury Secretary Steven Mnuchin — were returning to the Capitol later Sunday to put what Meadows described as “final touches” on a $1 trillion relief bill Senate Majority Leader Mitch McConnell is likely to bring forward Monday.
+The administration's chief negotiators — White House chief of staff Mark Meadows and Treasury Secretary Steven Mnuchin — spent a few hours at the Capitol later Sunday to put what Meadows described as “final touches” on a $1 trillion relief bill Senate Majority Leader Mitch McConnell is expected to bring forward Monday afternoon.

+“We’re done,” Mnuchin said as he and Meadows left Capitol Hill after meeting with GOP staff.

+Meadows said as the White House was “looking for clarity” on a “handful” of remaining issues ahead of Monday.
+“We have an agreement in principle,” he said.

 Pelosi has said she opposes approving a relief package in piecemeal fashion.